From robot simulation up to offline programming and virtual commissioning.

 The values of statistics during the simulation run can be recorded and displayed in a dashboard.
 You can show this way the quantities in a buffer over the time or the momentarily position of each axis in a robot.
 With this it is straightforward to see how the axes have worked in the robot and which one is used the most extensively.
 Clearly structured dashboards help to understand complex relationships in the modeled systems.

-Tell us what requirements has your project and we help you find a good solution to realize it.
+Tell us what your project is about and we help you find a good solution.